zarr-developers/zarr-python/docs/tutorial.rst

 ratio for different types of data.
 Blosc is in fact a "meta-compressor", which means that it can used a number of different compression algorithms internally to compress the data.
-Blosc also provides highly optimised implementations of byte and bit shuffle filters, which can significantly improve compression ratios for some data.
+Blosc also provides highly optimized implementations of byte and bit shuffle filters, which can significantly improve compression ratios for some data.